Marquette vs. Vermont Predictions & Picks - NCAA Tournament First Round

 Marquette vs. Vermont Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest between the Marquette Golden Eagles (28-6) and Vermont Catamounts (23-10) matching up at Nationwide Arena has a projected final score of 77-68 (according to our computer prediction) in favor of Marquette, who is listed as the favorite by our model.
-The game will begin at 2:45 PM ET on March 17.
+Friday's game between the Marquette Golden Eagles (28-6) and the Vermont Catamounts (23-10) at Nationwide Arena has a projected final score of 77-68 based on our computer prediction, with a favored Marquette squad coming out on top.
+Tipoff is at 2:45 PM ET on March 17.

-According to our computer prediction, Vermont is a good bet to cover the point spread, which is listed at 10.5.
-The two teams are projected to go over the 143.5 total.
+According to our computer prediction, Vermont is projected to cover the spread (10.5) versus Marquette.
+The two sides are expected to exceed the 143.5 over/under.

 Marquette vs. Vermont Game Info & Odds